ddev/ddev/docs/content/users/basics/uninstall.md

 To remove the `ddev` binary:

 * On macOS or Linux with Homebrew, `brew uninstall ddev`.
 * For Linux or other simple installs, remove the binary.
 Example: `sudo rm /usr/local/bin/ddev`.
+For Linux installed via apt, `sudo apt remove ddev`.
 * On Windows, if you used the DDEV Windows installer, use the uninstall on the Start Menu or in the “Add or Remove Programs” section of Windows Settings.